Saloon (band): Split and following years

 Following the release, the band completed their touring commitments and disappeared.
 In May 2004 it was announced that Smoughton, Ashton and Cotton had quit, and on 30 October 2004, five days after the death of John Peel, Gomez and Cresswell announced the official split of the band.

 A compilation album of the early Saloon singles, Lo-Fi Sounds, Hi-Fi Heart, was released in 2006.
 Gomez and Cresswell also provided production duties on the 2004 album Let's Get Static by another Track and Field band, The Projects.
 Gomez briefly also covered keyboard duties in the band.

-At the turn of the decade, Ashton, Cotton and Cresswell were still writing and recording respectively in bands called The Leaf Library, The Left Outsides and Arthur and Martha.
 In November 2010 Mike Smoughton and his wife Sara were killed in a car accident in Canada.